RavanH/highlight-search-terms/readme.txt

 Contributors: RavanH
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&amp;business=ravanhagen%40gmail%2ecom&amp;item_name=Highlight%20Search%20Terms&amp;item_number=0%2e6&amp;no_shipping=0&amp;tax=0&amp;bn=PP%2dDonationsBF&amp;charset=UTF%2d8
-Tags: mark, highlight, hilite, search, term, terms, jquery Requires at least: 2.3
+Tags: mark, highlight, hilite, search, term, terms, jquery Requires at least: 2.7
-Tested up to: 4.4
+Tested up to: 4.5
-Stable tag: 1.3.9.1
+Stable tag: 1.3.4

-Very lightweight jQuery script that wraps search terms in an HTML5 mark tag when referer is a search engine or within wp search results.
+Very lightweight jQuery script that wraps search terms in an HTML5 mark tag within wp search results or when referrer is a non-secure search engine.

 == Description ==

-Highlights search terms using jQuery when referer is a search engine _or_ within WordPress generated search results.
-This plugin is a light weight, low resource demanding and very simple fusion between <a href="http://weblogtoolscollection.com/archives/2009/04/10/how-to-highlight-search-terms-with-jquery/">How to Highlight Search Terms with jQuery - theme hack by Thaya Kareeson</a> and <a href="http://wordpress.org/extend/plugins/google-highlight/">Search Hilite by Ryan Boren</a>, with some optimisations and updated to support HTML5.
+Highlights search using jQuery terms within WordPress generated search results _or_ when referrer is a non-secure search engine.
+This plugin is light weight and has no options.
+It started as very simple fusion between <a href="http://weblogtoolscollection.com/archives/2009/04/10/how-to-highlight-search-terms-with-jquery/">How to Highlight Search Terms with jQuery - theme hack by Thaya Kareeson</a> and <a href="http://wordpress.org/extend/plugins/google-highlight/">Search Hilite by Ryan Boren</a>.
+It has since evolved with many optimizations, HTML5 and bbPress support.

+Development, bug reports and contributions on https://github.com/RavanH/highlight-search-terms

 **Features**